eents/Algorithms/README.md

 ## *Folders in this repo are organized by week number.
 All the assignments for a given week can be found in the associated folder.
 My progress on assignments are documented below, and the most recent week will be at the top!*

+### Week 04
+This week I aced my quiz and got to get started on a free choice assignment!
+Details about what I chose are in a README in the Week04 folder.

 ### Week 03
 I understand big O notation much better than I did last week, thanks to my breakout group and our in-class assignment.
 I feel like we did more than we had to, but that ended up being alright, it was helpful to hear my group think through the higher level problem solving.
 I aced the quiz, I should be in good shape for next week..